GNU-Ymir/Documentations/modules/README.md

 ## Sub modules

-It is possible to declare sub-module that are part of a global module, with the keyword "mod".
+It is possible to declare sub-module that are part of a global module, with the keyword `mod`.
 Unlike global modules, you have to name them when you want to access the symbols declared inside them.
 For example :

 ```ymir